-On April 7, 2021, the REIT announced that effective May 17, 2021, Daniel Drimmer will be stepping down as President and Chief Executive Officer of the REIT and Leslie Veiner, the current Chief Financial Officer of Northview Canadian High Yield Residential Fund (TSX: NHF.UN), will commence serving as Chief Executive Officer and join the Board of Trustees of the REIT.
-Mr. Veiner's appointment will augment the REIT's existing senior management team led by Tracy Sherren, the REIT's current Chief Financial Officer, who has been promoted to serve as President of the REIT in addition to her existing position as Chief Financial Officer and as a Trustee of the REIT.
-Mr. Drimmer will remain as Chairman of the Board of Trustees.
+On May 17, 2021, Daniel Drimmer transitioned his role as President and Chief Executive Officer of the REIT and Leslie Veiner was appointed as Chief Executive Officer and joined the Board of Trustees of the REIT.
+Mr. Veiner's appointment is expected to augment the REIT's existing senior management team and concurrently Tracy Sherren, the REIT's current Chief Financial Officer, was promoted on May 17, 2021 to serve as President of the REIT in addition to her existing position as Chief Financial Officer and Trustee of the REIT.
+Mr. Drimmer continues to serve as Chairman of the Board of Trustees.